The Long-Lasting Legacy Systems

 If you need help in either auditing or switching or upgrading your current legacy systems or applications, we offer full services: from consultancy and auditing, to migrating to the cloud and building big data architectures for businesses of all sizes and industries.
 The right vendor can help you assess the implications of such a transition and be by your side with the fitting team during the whole process.

 About the Author

 An enthusiastic writing and communication specialist, Andreea Jakab is keen on technology and enjoys writing about cloud platforms, big data, infrastructure, gaming, and more.
-In her role as Social Media & Content Strategist at eSolutions.tech, she focuses on creating content and developing marketing strategies for eSolutions’ social media platforms to maintain brand consistency.
+In her role as Social Media & Content Strategist at eSolutions.tech, she focuses on creating content and developing marketing strategies for the eSolutions’ blog and social media platforms.